 In 2013 the Winning Dad creative team fundraised $31,000 on Kickstarter from 532 supporters of the film.
 The campaign closed on Father's Day, and in July 2013 principal photography was shot in Seattle and the North Cascades of Washington State.
 The crew shot 34 locations in 21 days.

 After a year of editing, the rough cut of the film was selected for the 2014 USinProgress program with the Champs-Élysées Film Festival in Paris.
 Arthur was flown to Paris to present the film to 40 film professionals, who each spent 15 minutes with him giving their critiques and observations.
 With these insights, Arthur returned to Seattle to recut the film and finish sound and color post production.

 Winning Dad premiered at the Boston LGBT Film Festival in April 2015 as the Harvard Square opening night film.
-It continues to screen at festivals around the world and will be available on VOD December of 2015.
+It continues to screen at festivals around the world and is available on Vimeo VOD.